Accelerating Additive Manufacturing Adoption in India

-The Middle East and Africa proximity sensors market stood at USD 10.2 billion in 2025 and is forecast to reach USD 14.03 billion by 2030, registering a 6.58% CAGR.
+Middle East and Africa proximity sensors market size in 2026 is estimated at USD 10.86 billion, growing from 2025 value of USD 10.2 billion with 2031 projections showing USD 14.88 billion, growing at 6.49% CAGR over 2026-2031.
 The region’s diversification push, large-scale renewable-energy roll-outs and growing automotive hubs are creating sustained demand for non-contact sensing devices.
 Saudi Arabia, the United Arab Emirates (UAE) and South Africa continue to concentrate the bulk of industrial automation projects, while Egypt’s wind corridors and Morocco’s export-oriented vehicle plants are driving the fastest incremental volumes.
 Import-substitution incentives in GCC states favour suppliers that can localise final assembly, and the steady adoption of IO-Link is tilting preference toward digital-output devices.
 Long-range ultrasonic and ruggedised inductive types are gaining visibility as harsh desert and mining environments expose the limits of legacy photoelectric alternatives.
 Cooperative ventures among European and Japanese vendors signal a strategic shift toward shared regional production and service networks that can meet local certification demands.

 Key Report Takeaways